mzahana/indoor-nav-at-risclab/demo1.md

 **MatMav** is a MATLAB class that is used to communicate with Pixhawk. **ImgStream** is a MATLAB class that is use to receive live image stream from ODROID (or any Linux computer) over network.

+Before you use the MATLAB files associated with this demo, you should setup your enviornment properly.

 * Download the MATLAB folder associated with this Demo.
 * Open MATLAB and navigate to that folder.